Sergeant: Uniformed Youth Organisations

 In the National Cadet Corps (NCC), the rank of third sergeant is below second sergeant, and above corporal.
 In the National Police Cadet Corps (NPCC) and the National Civil Defence Cadet Corps (NCDCC), the rank of sergeant is below staff sergeant, and above corporal.
 The rank of third sergeant and sergeant is held by cadets who have been appointed as non-commissioned officers by their units and thus have the power to command a squad.

 NPCC and NCDCC sergeants wear a rank insignia of three pointed-down chevrons, with the letters 'NPCC' and 'NCDCC' located below the insignia, so as to differentiate NPCC and NCDCC cadets from Singapore Police Force and Singapore Civil Defence Force personnel respectively.

 NCC third sergeants, second sergeants and first sergeants wear a rank insignia of three pointed-down chevrons, three pointed-down chevrons with one pointed-up chevron and three pointed-down chevrons with two pointed up-chevrons respectively, all with the letters 'NCC' located below the insignia, so as to differentiate NCC cadets from Singapore Armed Forces personnel.

 In the St John Brigade (SJB), the rank of sergeant is above corporal and below staff sergeant.
 It is usually held by a non-commissioned officer.

-Sri Lanka

-Army

-Sergeant is used as a rank in the Sri Lanka Army.
-It is senior to corporal and junior to staff sergeant.
-It is denoted by three chevrons.

-Air Force

-Sergeant is also used as a rank in the Sri Lanka Air Force.
-It is senior to corporal and junior to flight sergeant.
-It is denoted by three chevrons.

-Police

-The rank of sergeant exists in the Sri Lanka Police Service.
-It is senior to constable but junior to sub-inspector.